felixxwu/spotify-downloader/README.md

 Linux / MacOS
 `brew install sox`

 Used to read the RMS of the downloaded files and normalise them.
-This option is enabled by default, to turn it off set `useNormalisation` to `false` in `config.js`
+This option is ENABLED by default, to turn it off set `useNormalisation` to `false` in `config.js`

 ## Firefox (optional)